 Here is what Mr Philip Wagner wrote then in 1969 (read it all) : half-rotten grapefruit rinds, egg shells, pieces of bone, remains of chicken, cabbage leaves in decay, torn cigarettes packets, all this for a higher grades of phosphate, nitrogen and humus.

-The odd soil-enrichment method was discontinued in 1997, as found on this key-dates page of Champagne), but you still see all sorts of plastic remains waiting for their longer decay.
+The odd soil-enrichment method was discontinued in 1997, as found on this key-dates page of Champagne (click to enter, then browse to 1989), but until today you still see all sorts of plastic remains waiting for their longer decay.

 In this Swiss TV report (in French), you'll review this garbage issue, the pesticides sprayings (sometimes made by helicopter) and the issue of heavily-polluted water tables sitting exactly on the viticulture zones (in red on the map).
 The Swiss TV selected Vincent Laval to ask him questions about these issues (thanks to Oliv of lapassionduvin).